catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 Catalyst Cloud does not use availability zones as a construct for high-availability within regions.
-Instead, it uses server groups with anti-affinity polices to ensure compute instances are scheduled in different physical servers.
+Instead, it uses server groups with anti-affinity polices to ensure compute instances are scheduled on different physical servers.

 For more information, please refer to the :ref:`anti-affinity` section of the